Phase Plan (P0-P5)¶

 P5 – Web Deployment & AI Enhancements (2027+)¶

-Start: Begins Q4 2026 with web developer hire; full deployment 2027+
+Status: TBD Goal: Web-based access + AI-assisted automation Start: Begins post-submission with web developer hire; full deployment 2027+

-Web Deployment Strategy (NEW)¶
+Web Deployment Strategy¶

 Why Web Deployment?